Alcantara98/Simple_JS_Projects/README.md

 * JavaScript
 * Node.js
 ### Status
-Projects are finished, but as usual, there is always room to improve code.
+Projects are finished.
+There are many more down the course to come.